Income tax declaration in France

 Procédure

-1. Who must complete a declaration form?
+1. Who must complete an income tax declaration form?

 • if their primary residence is in France (in particular if their spouses/partners and/or children reside with them); or

-• if they perform their professional activities, whether in receipt of a salary or not, in France, unless they can prove that the activity performed in France is secondary; or
+• if they perform their professional activities, whether in receipt of a salary or not, in France, unless they can prove that the activity performed in France is a secondary; or

 However, only the SIP can assess individual circumstances.
 In the event of a specific issue or doubt, members of the personnel should contact their local SIP.

-• 25 May 2023 for departments 01 to 19,
+• 23 May 2024 for departments 01 to 19,

-• 01 June 2023 for departments 20 to 54,
+• 30 May 2024 for departments 20 to 54,

-• 08 June 2023 for departments 55 to 976.
+• 6 June 2024 for departments 55 to 976.

 3. How to complete the declaration form